gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Add ability to make cell invisible
  * Add option: Use Comma as Delimiter
  * Add toolbar buttons: Font Family, Font Size
- * Add ability to export formatted cell values without html on frontend and in admin area
+ * Add ability to export formatted cell values without HTML on the frontend and in the admin area
- * Add ability to applying font family and font size for cell during import and export from MS Excel
+ * Add ability to applying font family and font size for the cell during import and export from MS Excel
  * Fix of displaying editable fields in the Automatic Columns Hiding response mode
  * Fix of using pagination buttons on table preview
- * Fix of applying background color to table cells in admin area
+ * Fix of applying a background color to table cells in the admin area
- * Fix for update of rows height in table editor
+ * Fix for an update of rows height in the table editor
  * Fix of saving selected value of selects in the table cells for printing and exporting table
- * Fix of determination of cell index on the frontend for tables with large count of columns
+ * Fix of determination of cell index on the frontend for tables with a large count of columns
- * Fix of using tab button for switch between editable fields on frontend
+ * Fix of using tab button for switch between editable fields on the frontend
- * Fix of calculating formulas on frontend
+ * Fix of calculating formulas on the frontend
  * Fix of styles for Diagram dialog window
- * Fix for export table to PDF
+ * Fix for an export table to PDF
  * Fix of import from Google Spreadsheet
- * Move table styles to page header
+ * Move table styles to the page header
  * Update tooltips information

 = 1.6.9 / 08.11.2017 =